Sandrineavida/ISCC-Notes/Readme.md

 1. Train the FE module independently.

-2. After training the FE module, fix the weights and optimize the EM and MMEF modules.
+2. After training the FE module, fix the weights and optimise the EM and MMEF modules.

 3. Train the combined model (FE + EM + MMEF) together for a few epochs to perform fine-tuning.